-- i.
-Minimum Number of teams per league: 4 teams - ii.
-Maximum Number of teams per league: 24 teams - iii.
-Minimum Number of members per team: 8 members - iv.
-Maximum Number of members per team: 24 members - v.
-Teams must field a minimum of 8 players and a maximum of 10 at the start of any game. - vi.
-Co-Ed League Teams must consist of both sexes.
-For Co-Ed Leagues, there is a minimum of 4 females required per team.
-A minimum of 4 females per team must be on the court at the start of any game. - vii.
+- vii.
 If other members are located on the Side Line, they will be available as substitutions during injuries or for following games. - viii.
 Ineligible players will result in a forfeiture of all games in which ineligible players played. - ix.
 Additional players may be assigned to teams by WAAR Administration or the League President to accommodate new members or as the need arises. - x.
-Team Roster A team shall submit an official written WAAR Dodgeball Team Roster to the Head Referee prior at the start of each game.
-Members not listed on the Team Roster are not eligible for participation until the current game has ended and a Team Roster update has been made. - xi.
 Each team will designate a team Captain and a Co-Captain prior to the start of each game.
 Team Captains will be responsible for: - 1.
 Ensuring that all players present are aware and knowledgeable of the Official WAAR Dodgeball Rules. - 2.
 Ensuring only the Captain or Co-Captain disputes a call with the Head Referee.
 Obvious rules violations and any other protests made by the Team Captain will be ruled on by the Head Referee and the Team Captain must accept the final ruling. - 3.
-Ensuring no trash or debris is left on field after games - xii.
+Ensuring no trash or debris is left on field after games - xi.
 Persistent harassment of referees by any player may result in: - a. a warning - b. a removal of a player from the current game. - c. a removal of a player from the upcoming game. - d. an ejection for the player for the match - e. a suspension for the player for multiple matches - f. a forfeiture of the game - g. a forfeiture of the match a.
 The Match